 The Report alleged that the Agent was guilty of fraud, deceit, dishonesty, untrustworthiness and/or misrepresentation as contemplated by s.
-480(1)(a) of the Act when the Agent submitted seven (7) insurance applications which the clients did not agree to, contained falsified client information, and the Agent electronically signed pretending to be the clients; submitted eleven (11) insurance applications that were electronically signed by another agent, pretending to be the clients; and electronically signed one (1) insurance application, pretending to be the client.
+480(1)(a) of the Act when the Agent submitted one (1) insurance application, which the client did not agree to, contained falsified client information, and was signed by another agent, pretending to be the client.